Celebrating the visual languages of PEOPLE, COMMUNITY, CULTURE, and ENVIRONMENT through the global practice of resist-dye traditions and innovations

 One is a unique opportunity with Habitat for Humaity Guatemala (led by Sharon Vipond, a veteran volunteer since 2005) to collaborate with the local Women’s Weaving Collectives.
 Participants of this tour will learn Guatemalan weaving and dyeing traditions of the ancient Mayans, while collaborating with women artisans to build projects to support their health and livelihood.

-The Guatamela tour not only focuses on the legacy and craft of Guatemalan textiles but also the lives and daily challenges of these weavers, dyers, and designers.
+The Guatamela program not only focuses on the legacy and craft of Guatemalan textiles but also the lives and daily challenges of these weavers, dyers, and designers.
 Participants will partake in weaving and natural dye demonstrations, visit cooperatives’ weaving centers, and enjoy local organic coffee and fascinating conversations.

-In the Costa Rica tour, participants get to meet, interact and learn from the local The Boruca people.
+In the Costa Rica program, participants get to meet, interact and learn from the local The Boruca people.
 Like their ancestors, the modern-day Boruca are known for their weaving and their elaborately carved and painted masks.
 The journey takes us into the heart of the reservation and into the homes of skilled artisans who make their livings as weavers, carvers, and painters.

-Tour participants will have the opportunity to choose from a variety of hands-on workshops: mask painting, weaving, drum making, and traditional cooking.
+Program participants will have the opportunity to choose from a variety of hands-on workshops: mask painting, weaving, drum making, and traditional cooking.
 The highlight of the tour is the trip to the coast with Borucan guides to experience the tradition of dying yarn with the Murex mollusk.

 Photo Credit : Sharon Vipond, Pica Lockwood